It’s always a struggle when traveling as a family.

 About the Property

-That is exactly what drew us into Paradisus La Esmeralda, a kid-friendly all-inclusive resort in Playa del Carmen, Mexico.
+That is exactly what drew us to Paradisus La Esmeralda, a kid-friendly all-inclusive resort in Playa del Carmen, Mexico.
 There are two sides to the resort, La Esmeralda, the family-friendly side, and La Perla, the adults-only side.
 The resorts share its 12 different restaurants and central commons area, but are otherwise on two completely separate sides of the massive property, which opened in 2011.

 The first thing we noticed about Paradisus La Esmeralda was the sleek, modern decor.
 The center of the property is open and airy, with dramatic deep purple and silver colors surrounding you on all sides.
 The property itself is massive, and it took a good 10 minute walk to get from the reception area to our room on the far end of the property.
 Inside our room, it was very clean and spacious – something we’d been craving after always feeling sandy in Tulum.